Hiring Temporary Employees

 - When it is identified that a temporary hire has a current active appointment at CU, campus HR will process an assessment report to determine the employee’s eligibility for a temporary appointment.

-- Any questions related to overtime eligibility for an employee with multiple appointments will be referred to a position management/compensation consultant for review and may require completion of a Dual Employment Agreement Form.
+- Any questions related to overtime eligibility for an employee with multiple appointments will be referred to an HR PMC Consultant for review and may require completion of a Dual Employment Agreement Form.

 - If the background check is older than three years, a new background check will be processed by Campus HR.